vserova/book/pages/ch_app.md

     #include <name2>
     #include "name3"

 Note the name3 clause.
-Putting name3 in quotes instructs <span class="nctnt ncbi-app">DATATOOL</span> to use the quoted syntax in generated files.
+Putting name3 in quotes instructs **DATATOOL** to use the quoted syntax in generated files.
 Also, the quotes must be escaped with backslashes.

 `_dir`      Subdirectory in which the generated C++ files will be stored (in case \_file not specified) or a subdirectory in which the referenced class from an external module could be found.
 The subdirectory is added to include directives.